 At the WTO Singapore Ministerial Conference in December 1996, 29 member countries (83% of world trade share) agreed to eliminate tariffs on information technology (IT) products and the ITA (Information Technology Agreement) went into effect in 1997.
-Currently, 78 countries and regions are participating in the ITA, though, because of the MFN principle the effect of tariff elimination will be applied to all member countries under the WTO agreement.
+Currently, 82 WTO members are participating in the ITA, though, because of the MFN principle the effect of tariff elimination will be applied to all member countries under the WTO agreement.